leanico/leanico/README.md

 # Hello there, I'm Leandro 👋

-I am currently a student at 42 (in that parallel world I am Leaherre), where I am focusing on improving my skills in C and Python.
+I´m currently a student at 42 (in that parallel world I am Leaherre), where I am focusing on improving my skills in C and Python.
 Additionally, I completed Data Analytics courses at CoderHouse and Google.
 In the future, I am very interested in cybersecurity.

 I am passionate about technological challenges and always looking to learn new technologies and improve my skills.